This post may contain affiliate links, please see my disclosure policy for details.

 I don't give my chickens leaves or stems from pepper, eggplant or tomato plants, all of which are also part of the nightshade family and potentially toxic.

-My chickens do love tomatoes from the garden in the summer, but I only feed them very ripe tomatoes and in moderation.
+My chickens do love tomatoes from the garden in the summer, but I only feed them very ripe tomatoes and only in moderation.

-Chickens Shouldn't Eat Stone Fruit Pits or Apple Seeds
+Chickens Shouldn't Eat Stone Fruit Pits or Apple Seeds.

-Apple seeds contain cyanide.
-Also avoid pits/seeds from apricots, cherries, peaches, pears and plums which also contain trace amounts of cyanide.
-But the fruits themselves are all fine cored or pitted.
+Similarly, you should avoid feeding chickens pits/seeds from apricots, cherries, peaches, pears, and plums which also contain trace amounts of cyanide.
+The fruits are all fine once pitted or seeded though.

 Chickens Shouldn't Eat Rhubarb.